 At least two people very close to me were sick during the holidays.
 Sick enough they could do little but try to manage the symptoms and hope they didn’t suddenly get much worse and require hospitalization.
 Sick enough to have headaches lasting days with a fever or a cough lasting more than a week.
 Horrendous sore throat.
 No life threatening aspects but not knowing during the illness, if it would become worse.
 And at higher risk for age reasons.

-Both of them are about two weeks out from being “symptom free” by most definitions.
+Both of them are about two weeks out from being “symptom-free” by most definitions.

-I am going to say recovering from a viral illness isn’t that different from recovery from an athletic injury.
+I am going to say recovering from a viral illness isn’t that different from recovering from an athletic injury.
 Or surgery.
 I think re-injury can result in both if you do too much too fast.

 Smoke is the most obvious way.
 It’s an absolute taboo.
 But alcohol can also be devastating in retarding or reversing the healing process.
 A cough that was gone comes back and stays for a week, or if another evening with alcohol intervenes, the process becomes prolonged in a recurrent cycle.

-If you’ve spent 3 days in bed, your bones have already begin to lose Calcium, and your muscles will have tightened and lost tone.
+If you’ve spent 3 days in bed, your bones have already begun to lose Calcium, and your muscles will have tightened and lost tone.
 Longer, and you will start to lose some bulk, especially if you had a fever during the acute phase of the viral illness.

 You still need lots of rest.
 Anything you do, whether it is work or recreation, will stress your recovering physiology.
 Repair takes place during those periods of rest, after whatever body part or system has done work, and responds to the stress.
 This is true for your mind as well as your body.
 Make time to rest your mind.
 Make time to rehab your body.